 State reports 11 new cases of COVID-19 in Mohave County

-KINGMAN – The Arizona Department of Health Services reported 11 new cases of COVID-19 in Mohave County, but no additional deaths, on Wednesday, May 12.
+KINGMAN – The Arizona Department of Health Services on Wednesday, May 19 reported 11 new cases of COVID-19, but no additional deaths, in Mohave County.
+It raised the case count since the beginning of the pandemic to 22,898 cases, according to the state.

-It raised the number of cases the state has recorded in the county since the beginning of the pandemic to 22,830.
+As the number of vaccinated county residents increases, new coronavirus cases have been declining.
+The county reported Monday, May 17 that about 1 in 6 residents are now fully inoculated.
+Approximately 72% of residents age 65 and older have received at least one COVID-19 shot, as has 41% of the 55-64 population.

-There were 116 cases and five deaths recorded in the seven-day period ending at noon on Wednesday, May 5.
-That compares to 144 cases and five deaths in the seven days ending at noon on Wednesday, April 28, and 110 new cases and 10 deaths in the prior seven days.
+There were 92 cases and seven deaths in the seven-day period ending Wednesday, May 12.
+That compares to 116 cases and five deaths recorded in the seven-day period ending May 5, 144 cases and five deaths in the seven days ending on Wednesday, April 28, and 110 new cases and 10 deaths in the prior seven days.

-Nationwide, Johns Hopkins University of Medicine was reporting nearly 32.8 million confirmed cases and 582,296 deaths the morning of Wednesday, May 12.
+Nationwide, Johns Hopkins University of Medicine was reporting more than 33 million confirmed cases and 587,312 deaths the morning of Wednesday, May 19.
 The U.S. has experienced about one-fifth of all COVID-19 cases and deaths in the world.

-Globally, Johns Hopkins was reporting 3,320,036 deaths from nearly 160 million confirmed cases on Wednesday, May 12.
+Globally, Johns Hopkins was reporting 3,407,585 deaths from more than 164 million confirmed cases on Wednesday, May 19.

 All adults are now eligible to receive the vaccine, and the county reports that the shots are readily available at area pharmacies, Kingman Regional Medical Center’s Hualapai Mountain Campus and a list of providers that receive vaccine from the county that can be found at https://bit.ly/39gxPYJ.

 The two-dose Moderna COVID-19 vaccine is now being administered in Mohave County for those ages 18 and older.
-The Pfizer vaccine, if available, can be administered to those ages 16 and up.
+The Pfizer vaccine can now be administered to those ages 12 and up.

 Persons experiencing problems making an appointment can call the county Public Health COVID-19 Hotline at 928-753-8665 from 8 a.m. to 5 p.m.
 Mondays through Fridays for assistance.